leticiamasiero/rDNA_blastn/README.md

 ## ⚙️ Run
 The script has two required inputs: the library file containing the **raw long-reads or the genome**, and the **reference sequence**, both in fasta format.
 >
+The user must have the BLASTn installed in their environment.
+>
 To run the bash script:
 >
 ```bash